rromard/rromard/content/learning/text-as-data/2021-12-19-getting-started-processing-text-data/index.markdown

 ### Scraping an entire book using dynamic link generation

-Quite often, when scraping data from the web, it will be necessary to gather data from more than just one website at a time.
+Quite often, when scraping data from the web, it will be necessary to gather it from more than just one website at a time.
 There are a few methods for doing this using a tidy workflow, but we're going to cover the most direct one, scraping multiple pages by iterating `read_html()` over a series of links.
 Now that we know where the chapter links are stored in the Capital Vol. I index page, it's possible to extract them and produce a data frame of links to feed into `read_html()`.

 Commence by using rvest's `html_nodes()` function to select the page nodes that are tagged as hyperlinks with `"a"`, then pipe `%>%` the output into `html_attr` to access the chapter links within the node element `"href"`.
 In this case, we end up with the tail end of each link relative to the base URL of the book index page.
 The MIA also links to other content on book index pages such as other file formats for the text, external or biographical sources, audio, pictures, video, and so on.